Caravaggio. Narcissus. Ca. 1599. Galleria Nazionale d’Arte Antica di Palazzo Barbierini.

 Photo credit: Wikimedia Commons.

 A nearby church of St. Agostino has the famous Madonna of Loreto – with St. Mary holding an infant Jesus and looking down at pilgrims kneeling in front of her.
 The painting caused some scandal since the face of the Madonna is most likely that of the artist’s girlfriend, and the peasants’ dirty feet and messy clothes was not the way you portrayed anybody on church altars.
-Then the famous 13th century Basilica of Santa Maria del Popolo is decorated with two complex “action scenes” from the lives of saints: The Conversion of St. Paul – a dramatic painting dominated by a horse avoiding stepping down on fallen St. Paul, and The Crucifixion of Saint Peter– a complex image of St. Peter being lifted upside down onto a cross.
-Both paintings have a complex light distribution and a masterful rendition of human bodies in unusual positions.
+The famous 13th c.
+Basilica of Santa Maria del Popolo is decorated with two complex “action scenes” from the lives of saints: The Conversion of St. Paul – a dramatic painting dominated by a horse avoiding stepping down on fallen St. Paul, and The Crucifixion of Saint Peter– a striking image of St. Peter being lifted upside down onto a cross.
+Both paintings have a complex distribution of light and a masterful rendition of bodies in unusual positions.
 Both are also artists’ deep meditations on martyrdom and spirituality.

 Caravaggio.
 Conversion of St Paul.
 1604-05.
 Rome, Santa Maria del Popolo.